awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 You can store the contents of an CloudWatch agent configuration file in Parameter Store\.
 By maintaining this configuration data in a parameter, multiple instances can derive their configuration settings from it, and you avoid having to create or manually update configuration files on your instances\.
 For example, you can use Run Command to write the contents of the parameter to configuration files on multiple instances, or use State Manager, a capability of AWS Systems Manager, to help avoid configuration drift in the CloudWatch agent configuration settings across a fleet of instances\.

 When you run the CloudWatch agent configuration wizard, you can choose to let the wizard save your configuration settings as a new parameter in Parameter Store\.
-For information about running the CloudWatch agent configuration wizard, see [Create the CloudWatch agent configuration file with the wizard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html)\.
+For information about running the CloudWatch agent configuration wizard, see [Create the CloudWatch agent configuration file with the wizard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html) in the *Amazon CloudWatch User Guide*\.

 If you ran the wizard but didn't choose the option to save the settings as a parameter, or you created the CloudWatch agent configuration file manually, you can retrieve the data to save as a parameter on your instance in the following file\.